Azure/cloud-scale-data-for-devs-guide/docs/change-feed-with-cosmos-db-trigger-function.md

 # Azure Cosmos DB Trigger for Azure Functions in Java

-Another approach to monitoring the change feed is using an Azure Cosmos DB Trigger for Azure Functions.
+We used the change feed processor with reactive programming to monitor the change feed, in the Previous unit.
+We can also monitor the change feed by using an *Azure Cosmos DB Trigger* for *Azure Functions*.

-In our code sample, we use an Azure Function App to listen to the change feed and pass the changes along to an event store.
+In the upcoming code sample, we use an *Azure Function App* to listen to the change feed.
+We then pass changes along to an event store.

 ## Set up the Azure Function App

-In order to use Azure Functions, we need to create a storage account.
+To use Azure Functions, we need to create a storage account.
 When you create a storage account, you need to make sure you stay within the following guidelines:

 - Storage account names must be between 3 and 24 characters in length.

-- Use numbers and lower-case letters only.
+- Use numbers and lowercase letters only.

-Use the following command as a guide:
+You can use the following command as a guide:

 ```azurecli
 az storage account create --name petsuppliesstorage -g pet-supplies-demo-rg --location eastus --sku Standard_LRS
 ```

-Store the Azure Storage connection string in this environment variable, as we may need it later:
+Store your Azure Storage connection string in this environment variable, as we may need it later:

 ```azurecli
 AZURE_WEBJOBS_STORAGE=$(az storage account show-connection-string --name petsuppliesstorage -g pet-supplies-demo-rg --query "connectionString" -o tsv)